JesseDavids/mqtta/README.md

 ## The program comes with free to use plugins

-   - report_plugin (this plugin reports your system information back to you)
+   - report_plugin (reports your system information back to you)
-   - hostname_plugin (this plugin allows you to change your hostname)
+   - hostname_plugin (allows you to change your hostname)
-   - ping_plugin (This plugin lets you ping a specific IP address)
+   - ping_plugin (lets you ping a specific IP address)
    - traceroute_plugin (Enjoy traceroute to a website or IP address, in order to use this plugin you need to install traceroute on your computer `sudo apt install traceroute`.
    - reboot_plugin (Remotely reboot your system)
    - shutdown_plugin (Or shut it down completely)